wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/1-introduction.md

 ### Create and validate documentation

 Documentation can take many forms from requirements gathering and validation to test plans, training plans and user manuals.
-In this course we will learn about creating entity relationship diagrams (ERD), wireframes and mockups for apps, documenting data for migration, requirements and solution artifacts.
+In this course we will learn about creating entity relationship diagrams (ERD), wireframes and mockups for apps, documenting data for migration, requirements, and solution artifacts.

 ### Engage stakeholders